theok2/escalate_fleet/README.md

 ## Notes

-The model calculates the TCO for the time horizon of the optimization.
+The model calculates the Total Cost of Ownership (TCO) for the time horizon of the optimization.

 ## Technical Implementation